 Many campers will buy one of these portable units to start out, then, when they upgrade to permanently installed refrigeration in their van, they’ll keep the smaller one for backup or as a dedicated freezer.

-My van is too small for a permanent fridge, so I’m totally happy with my 35 quart fridge/freezer.
+My van is too small for a permanent fridge, so I’m totally convinced that my 35 quart is the best 12 bolt fridge freezer for my build.

 I know what you’re thinking; “A standard ice cooler is 40+ quarts.
 Will 35 quarts be enough for all my favorite, delicious foods?”.